Published in

 2. A Lady and the Two Gentlemen.

-Among the figures in the Vermeer artworks are a lady holding a wine glass and two gentlemen.
+Among the figures in this frame are a lady holding a wine glass and two gentlemen.
 The lady is gracefully sitting while looking her face sideways and smiling.
 Her orange-white dress is just perfectly designed and tells about the fashion of the 17th century.
 Furthermore, her open and wide eyes tell about the truth of life.
 Moreover, the man bent over to her is probably encouraging her to sip wine, holding her hand.
 Another one who is simply dozing off due to extra consumption of wine is sitting at a distance from them.
-The rich colors of blue and orange take away my thoughts and encourage me to look into them.
+The rich colors of blue and orange take away my thoughts and encourage to look closely.
 The lights on the face of the lady and the center table attribute to the positive side of one’s life.
-The hanging of a portrait of a man further intensifies the composition.
+The hanging portrait of a man in the background further intensifies the composition.

 A Lady and the Two Gentlemen Johannes Vermeer